joonarafael/ohte/documentation/software_testing.md

 Basic software logic has been rigorously tested with automated testing and wider software functionality, including e.g. software installation and graphical user interface performance, has been manually checked.

 All personal player logs (e.g. game history & statistics) are copied to a backup directory before any software testing is executed for safety reasons.
 This action is done by the `tasks.py` module, and more specifically, performed by the `shutil` library.
-No matter if the testing sequence is succesfull or not (e.g. halts due to an error), player logs will be copied back from these backups.
+No matter if the testing sequence is succesful or not (e.g. halts due to an error), player logs will be copied back from these backups.

 As the core game logic deals simultaneously with some GUI elements, the `MagicMock` library from `unittest.mock` is utilized to simulate e.g. the [`Stats`](../flaggame/src/gui_elements/gui_stats.py) class from the graphical user interface.
 Similarly the `exit()` calls within the game source code are ignored with the help of `builtins` and `patch` libraries.